 Expensive boots

-And while we could — and did — wear them with everything from jeans and flannel shirts to bike shorts to flowered dresses with tights, there were more reasonably priced footwear options that may have made us just as happy.
+While we could (and did) wear them with everything from jeans and flannel shirts to bike shorts to flowered dresses with tights, there were more reasonably priced footwear options that may have made us just as happy.

 George Foreman grill

-The George Foreman Lean Mean Fat-Reducing Grilling Machine was basically the Instant Pot of the ’90s.
-Or the air fryer of the ’90s.
-Everyone had one, and everyone thought they were cooking food healthier and faster with the George Foreman grill — and the grill only cost 20 bucks.
+The George Foreman Lean Mean Fat-Reducing Grilling Machine was basically the Instant Pot or the air fryer of the ’90s.
+Everyone had one, and everyone thought they were cooking food healthier and faster with the George Foreman grill—and it only cost 20 bucks.

-But tabletop electric grills had been around forever, and other models had bigger surface areas and better grease-catching methods than the GeoFo.
+But tabletop electric grills have existed forever, and other models have bigger surface areas and better grease-catching methods than the GeoFo.

 Light oak cabinets